-NOTE: The complete original course as envisioned by Dr. Peter Della Santina has recently been made available online in a book-like format and can be found by going to the Buddhism In Forty-Eight Chapters link.
+NOTE: The complete original course as envisioned by Dr. Peter Della Santina has recently been made available online in a PDF book-like format and can be found by returning to the Buddhism In Forty-Eight Chapters page linked below.

 DR. PETER DELLA SANTINA: